Action for a Healthier Watershed

 The initial Working Groups were created to refine and prioritize themes created by Tree for All Partners at visioning workshops in 2022-23.
 They are:

-Healthy Tree Canopy, focusing on defining a baseline for a healthy canopy in urban and natural areas, how to improve the canopy health, and how to care for the canopy into the future.
+The Working Group will focus on defining a baseline for a healthy canopy in urban and natural areas, how to improve the canopy health, and how to care for the canopy into the future.

 Since 2005, Tree for All partners have: